Speech recognition Engine (STT)

-Speech Recognition refers to the process of a computer interpreting a speech uttered by a person and converting it into text data, and is also being called as STT (Speech-to-Text).
+Speech Recognition refers to the process of a computer interpreting a speech uttered by a person and converting it into text data and is also being called STT (Speech-to-Text).

 The Speech recognition engine is a system that provides speech recognition services for use in various services based on speech interface.

 In particular, AI Suite’s speech recognition engine has been pre-trained with a large amount of data, and the transfer learning method used for quick application to a specific domain makes it possible to provide high-quality services with only a small amount of data.

 Deep neural network-based speech recognition learning

 < Deep neural network-based speech recognition learning summary >

 Main functions and specifications